Who We Are

 Transparency

-We believe that parents and the broader public have a right to know what their K-12 students are learning.
+We believe that parents and the broader public have a right to know what children in K-12 schools are learning.
 We all fund public education, and no component of it should be concealed – especially from parents.
 Only an informed public can be empowered to advocate on its own behalf.

 mom-and-daughter